reactjs/react.dev/src/content/reference/react/useState.md

 ### Storing information from previous renders {/*storing-information-from-previous-renders*/}

-Usually, you will update state in event handlers.
-However, in rare cases you might want to adjust state in response to rendering -- for example, you might want to change a state variable when a prop changes.
+Usually, you will update State in event handlers.
+However, in rare cases you might want to adjust State in response to rendering -- for example, you might want to change a State variable when a prop changes.

 In most cases, you don't need this:

-* **If the value you need can be computed entirely from the current props or other state, [remove that redundant state altogether.](/learn/choosing-the-state-structure#avoid-redundant-state)** If you're worried about recomputing too often, the [`useMemo` Hook](/reference/react/useMemo) can help.
+* **If the value you need can be computed entirely from the current props or other State, [remove that redundant State altogether.](/learn/choosing-the-state-structure#avoid-redundant-state)** If you're worried about recomputing too often, the [`useMemo` Hook](/reference/react/useMemo) can help.
-* If you want to reset the entire component tree's state, [pass a different `key` to your component.](#resetting-state-with-a-key)
+* If you want to reset the entire component tree's State, [pass a different `key` to your component.](#resetting-state-with-a-key)
-* If you can, update all the relevant state in the event handlers.
+* If you can, update all the relevant State in the event handlers.

-In the rare case that none of these apply, there is a pattern you can use to update state based on the values that have been rendered so far, by calling a `set` function while your component is rendering.
+In the rare case that none of these apply, there is a pattern you can use to update State based on the values that have been rendered so far, by calling a `set` function while your component is rendering.

 Here's an example.
 This `CountLabel` component displays the `count` prop passed to it: